-It was already hot but we did not have to worry for once, as we were not walking.
+It was already hot but for once we did not have to worry, as we were not walking.

 Also the stinging from yesterday’s encounter with the blackberries and nettles had greatly decreased during the night and was now almost gone.

 The train station was only a few hundred metres away and the journey to Migennes took about an hour.
 We felt like royalty, being wafted along effortlessly in soft, air-conditioned seats.

-The bus followed the Canal de Bourgogne, and as we skimmed along, we paid attention to any bars along the way, as we would be walking back over this route in the next two days.
+The bus followed the Canal de Bourgogne, and as we skimmed along, we paid attention to any bars along the way, as we would be walking back on this route over the next two days.

 At St-Florentin some passengers wanted to get off in the centre of town, but the driver said that he was only allowed to let people off at the railway station, which in this case was a couple of kilometres away, across the canal.
-In the end he good-naturedly let them out, muttering that he hoped he wouldn’t lose his job.
+In the end he good-naturedly opened the door and let them out, whilst muttering darkly that he hoped he wouldn’t lose his job.

-At Tonnerre, the bus sped past the turn-off, which gave us a moment of panic, but then circled back to the station, where we got off.
+At Tonnerre, the bus sped past the turn-off to the town, giving us a moment of panic, but then it circled back to the station, where we got off with some relief.

-This town had been the end of our walk on the Canal of Burgundy in 2015, so our aim this year was to finish the job by continuing to the end, where the canal pours into the river Yonne at Migennes.
+This town had been the end of our walk along the Canal of Burgundy in 2015, and our aim this year was to finish the job by continuing to the end, where the canal pours into the river Yonne at Migennes.

-It was now lunch time and we remembered a delightful restaurant in the hotel where we had eaten on our last visit, opposite the huge Hôtel Dieu, where we had eaten before.
-Without hesitation we marched straight there and were shown to a table on the terrace, which hung out over a side lane.
+It was now lunch time and we remembered a delightful restaurant in the hotel where we had eaten on our last visit, opposite the huge Hôtel Dieu.
+We hurried up the street and were shown to a table on the terrace, which hung out over a side lane.